What is Cash Flow Forecasting and Why It Matters for Your Business

 Many businesses rely on basic approaches using monthly reviews of bank statements, simple spreadsheet projections, or quarterly financial summaries.

+The problem with this approach is that it's reactive rather than proactive, and hugely time consuming.
 Cash flow forecasting can be challenging, particularly for new businesses with limited historical data.
-Predicting future sales and revenue, managing inventory levels, and estimating variable expenses like raw materials or marketing activities all add complexity.
+Predicting future sales and revenue, managing inventory, and estimating variable expenses like raw materials or marketing activities, all add complexity.

 Additionally, many businesses struggle to manage their cash flow cycle effectively, especially when customer payment patterns don't align with supplier payment terms.